 But when we truly understand the advice, we see that only by eating what we want can we achieve success in feeding ourselves well for health, healthy weights and well-being.

-Mindful Eating – the Natural Way to Eat
+Eating Mindfully – the Natural Way to Eat

 Mindful eating (and the related concept of intuitive eating) uses our internal cues for hunger, appetite and satiety to guide us in eating.
 As infants, we naturally follow these cues, but once the outside world begins to influence us, we often start to distrust our cues.

 “Women who come to Green Mountain often say their struggles with eating began with comments from well-meaning parents, worried their daughters were eating too much because they had recently gained weight,” says Robyn Priebe, RD, nutritionist at Green Mountain at Fox Run.
 “The parents didn’t realize that their children were in the midst of growth spurts that often mean a child gets rounder before she gets taller.
 Unfortunately, the result for many women is the beginning of a lifelong struggle with eating and weight.”

 This struggle frequently revolves around periodic bouts of dieting, or even living on a diet, in constant fear that what we eat will make us fat.
 Research clearly shows, however, that dieting doesn’t work.